How are jobs changing?

 Typing isn't that difficult.
 Sure, a coding assistant may increase my productivity by 20%, but is it worthwhile to go through the hassle of setting it up and paying for it, when all it's doing is saving me about half an hour per day?
 Although, I recognise that my relative skepticism probably stems from me being very comfortable with touch-typing (mapping my keyboard to Dvorak and achieving speeds of up to 70 words per minute during tests).
 Whereas, I think the majority of people look at their keyboard when typing, which is slow.

 Automation (an entirely different concept, but conflated with AI) is a much more important and effective problem to focus on, in order to achieve efficiency.
-Or, can it be argued that AI produces better quality work than humans?
+A lot of apps that advertise that they use AI aren't really using AI but mostly automation and algorithms.
+Can it be argued that AI produces better quality work than humans?
 Putting aside the popular posts on social media about LLMs' quantitative failings (because LLMs are designed for language, not maths), can LLMs write better or create art better than human labour?

 On the writing front, I argue that LLMs improve quality from bad to good, but they cannot write excellently.
 Excellent writing comes from subject-specific knowledge, whereas LLMs only have general knowledge.
 Also, do not think that LLMs are designed to spit out a whole stream from a few keywords—the output has a lower chance of meeting your needs if you don't put in the effort to give details.
 LLMs are strong at generating content for social media, messages or emails, especially if a marketing agency needs to send an original, unique and different message with each iteration.
 The LLM is designed to stochastically change the response a bit each time.
 LLMs can produce very relevant lorem ipsum text when presenting a mock-up of a website or poster to a potential client.